evilchili/telisar-website/content/posts/religion-myth-and-folklore.md

 ---
 title: "Religion, Myth and Folklore"
 date: 2019-02-16T20:33:00
+dropcase: false
+description: "I've been fascinated by myth and storytelling for as long as I've been able to read.
+So when I was thinking about trying my hand at Dungeon Mastering I knew it was going to be to explore storytelling, both literally at the table with my friends, and figuratively, within the game world.
+As I began developing Telisar, questions about the function of religion, myth and folklore in a world where larger-than-life figures and literal gods actually exist felt like a great place to begin.
+In many ways my campaign is about stories: the stories we tell ourselves, and the stories we tell (or don't tell) to others.
+These are some notes about how religion works in Telisar.
+Some of it I brought to the setting, but most of it was discovered at the table as we played."
 tags: ["lore", "DM"]
 ---

-*I've been fascinated by myth and storytelling for as long as I've been able to read.
-So when I was thinking about trying my hand at Dungeon Mastering I knew it was going to be to explore storytelling, both literally at the table with my friends, and figuratively, within the game world.
-As I began developing Telisar, questions about the function of religion, myth and folklore in a world where larger-than-life figures and literal gods actually exist felt like a great place to begin.
-In many ways my campaign is about stories: the stories we tell ourselves, and the stories we tell (or don't tell) to others.*

-*These are some notes about how religion works in Telisar.
-Some of it I brought to the setting, but most of it was discovered at the table as we played.*

 **The Five**